PyMVPA/PyMVPA/doc/source/tutorial.rst

 16

-Most datasets in PyMVPA represented as a two-dimensional array, where the first axis is the samples axis, and the second axis represents the features of the dataset.
+Most datasets in PyMVPA represented as a two-dimensional array, where the first axis is the samples axis, and the second axis represents the :term:`feature`\s of the dataset.
 In the Haxby studie the authors used a region of interest (ROI) in the ventral temporal cortex.
 For subject 1 this ROI comprised of 577 voxels.
 Since the analysis was done on the voxel activation patterns, those voxels are the